-ST EP/TASK CASES 1 2 3 4 5 Deli very of the arms 1.
+ST TEP/TASK CAS SES 1 2 3 4 5 De livery of the arms 1.
 If the arms are felt on the chest, allow them to disengage spontaneously: after spontaneous delivery of the first arm, lift the buttocks towards the mother's abdomen to enable the second arm to deliver spontaneously if the arm does not deliver spontaneously, place one or two fingers in the elbow and bend the arm, bringing the hand down over the newborn's face.
 2. If the arms are stretched above the head or folded around the neck, use Lovset's manoeuvre: • hold the newborn by the hips and turn half a circle, keeping the back uppermost • apply downward traction at the same time so that the posterior arm becomes anterior, and deliver the arm under the pubic arch by placing one or two fingers on the upper part of the arm • draw the arm down over the chest as the elbow is flexed, with the hand sweeping over the face • to deliver the second arm, turn the newborn back half a circle while keeping the back uppermost and applying downward traction to deliver the second arm in the same way under the pubic arch.
-3. If the newborn's body cannot be turned to deliver the arm that is anterior first, deliver the arm that is posterior: • hold and lift the newborn up by the ankles • move the newborn's chest towards the woman's inner leg to deliver the posterior shoulder • deliver the arm and hand • lay the newborn down by the ankles to deliver the anterior shoulder • deliver the arm and hand.
-Deli very of the head 1.
+3. If the newborn's body cannot be turned to deliver the arm that is anterior first, deliver the arm that is posterior: • hold and lift the newborn up by the ankles • move the newborn's chest towards the woman's inner leg to deliver the posterior shoulder • deliver the arm and hand • lay the newborn down by the ankles to deliver the anterior shoulder deliver the arm and hand. ivery of the head 1.
 Deliver the head by the Mauriceau Smellie Veit manoeuvre: lay newborn face down with the length of its body over your hand and arm place first and third fingers of this hand on the newborn's cheekbones place second finger in the newborn's mouth to pull the jaw down and flex the head use the other hand to grasp the newborn's shoulders with two fingers of this hand, gently flex the newborn's head towards the chest at the same time apply downward pressure on the jaw to bring the newborn's head down until the hairline is visible pull gently to deliver the head ask an assistant to push gently above the mother's pubic bone as the head delivers raise the newborn, still astride the arm, until the mouth and nose are free.
-2. Perform active management of the third stage of labour to deliver the placenta: give 10 IU oxytocin intramuscularly if oxytocin is not available, give a single oral dose of misoprostol 600mcg control cord traction massage uterus.
-3.4.
+Perform active management of the third stage of labour to deliver the placenta: 3.
+4. give 10 IU oxytocin intramuscularly if oxytocin is not available, give a single oral dose of misoprostol 600mcg control cord traction massage uterus.
 Check the birth canal for tears following childbirth and repair, if necessary.
 Repair the episiotomy, if one was performed (see Learning Guide for Episiotomy and Repair).
-5. Provide immediate postpartum and newborn care, as required.
+5. Provide immediate postpartum and newborn care, as required. РО ST-PROCEDURE TASKS 1.
+Before removing gloves, dispose of waste materials in a leakproof container or plastic bag.
+2. Place all instruments in 0.5% chlorine solution for 10 minutes for decontamination.
+3. Use antiseptic handrub or wash hands thoroughly with soap and water and dry with a clean, dry cloth or air dry.
+4. Record the procedure and findings on woman's record.